Suzuki Solio: First generation (MA63S/MA64S/MA32S; 1999)

 The Wagon R+ was launched in May 1999 in Japan, replacing the Wagon R-Wide.
 This updated version started sales in the European market in the summer of 2000.
-The main difference between the JDM Wagon R+ and the European Wagon R+ is the door handles, which on JDM models were body-colored while European models received black door handles.
+The main difference between the JDM Wagon R+ and the European Wagon R+ is the door handles, which on JDM models were body-coloured while European models received black door handles.

 In December 2000, the Japanese-spec model was renamed Wagon R Solio, and this was available both in the bottom-of-the-line X trim level and in a more sports-oriented trim level known as the 1.3.
 In June 2002, the 1.0 E trim level was added to the Wagon R-Solio lineup.
 In August 2003, a mid-facelift Wagon R-Solio was released.
 In April 2004, the Wagon R-Solio was renamed Solio, losing the Wagon R moniker entirely.
 In August 2005, a facelifted Solio was launched.